savrofficial-lab/savr-deals/README.md

 - source (string)
 - badge (string, optional)

-After you save changes, Netlify will auto-redeploy and your site will update.
+After you save changes, Vercel will auto-redeploy and your site will update.

 ## Deployment
-Netlify builds with `npm run build` and publishes the `dist` folder.
+Vercel builds with `npm run build` and publishes the `dist` folder.